This is where everything begins.

 - It’s based on the mutual agreement across all members of the society: “I acknowledge (what matters to) you.”

-- It’s an extension of deontology, via coercion; law forces a (minimum) level of ethics205contributionupon members (of the society).206Law is an authority people can rely on, without having to constantly figure out what is (not) ethical.
+- It’s an extension of deontology, via coercion; law forces a (minimum) level of ethics145contributionupon members (of the society).146Law is an authority people can rely on, without having to constantly figure out what is (not) ethical.

-- Since deontology is arbitrary, laws are constantly modified.207Via conjecture and criticism; “what leads to good/bad” is knowledge.
+- Since deontology is arbitrary, laws are constantly modified.

 5.4.2 Punishments

-- Punishments are future-oriented acts of justice.208On their own, they’re unethical; they cause suffering.
+- Punishments are future-oriented acts of justice.147On their own, they’re unethical; they cause suffering.

-- They exist to minimize unethical acts by creating moral consequences for them.209Main message: “there’s nothing to gain from this(unethical acts).”
+- They exist to minimize unethical acts by creating moral consequences for them.

 5.4.3 The Fundamental Obligation

-- If I’m to participate in a society, I’m obligated to be at least a net-neutral (to the society).211In other words, give more than take.
+- If I’m to participate in a society, I’m obligated to be at least a net-neutral (to the society).148In other words, give more than take.

-- If the average member takes (more than gives), the system falls apart.212Society loses its purpose.
+- If the average member takes (more than gives), the system falls apart.149Society loses its purpose.

 - It’s vital for a society to remove unethical entities.